 To ensure app stability and a good culture around testing, you need to prioritize and fix flaky tests.

-Gradle Enterprise will help you by collecting test history across all builds, not just CI, and giving you powerful analysis tools to understand how many flaky tests you have, how often each one is unstable, common traits between flaky runs and differences from stable runs.
+Develocity will help you by collecting test history across all builds, not just CI, and giving you powerful analysis tools to understand how many flaky tests you have, how often each one is unstable, common traits between flaky runs and differences from stable runs.

 I hope you found this session inspiring and informative.
 Thanks for your time.